 - American Cancer Society

 - Entertainment Industry Foundation

 Organizations like Susan G. Komen and the American Cancer Society typically host in-person fundraising events throughout the month of October to raise awareness and support for this cause.
-But amid the coronavirus pandemic, most organizations are hosting virtual events instead.
+Amid the coronavirus pandemic last year, they switched many gatherings to virtual events instead.